The analytics in Kanbanize work per board. Click the Analytics icon on the top of each board to access the Analytics page.

 The run chart for the work in progress is similar to the throughput run chart and they might be interpreted together.

 One of the main Kanban principles is limiting the work in progress to restrict the maximum amount of work items in different stages.
-The WIP limits encourage the culture of "done" and improve throughput.
-Moreover, the Kanban WIP limits ensure that your team will keep an optimal pace of work without exceeding its work capacity.
+The WIP limits encourage the culture of "done" and improve performance (throughput).
+Implementing WIP limits in your Kanban system ensures that your team will keep an optimal pace of work without exceeding its own capacity.

-The WIP run chart visualizes whether we are accumulating more "work in progress" items overtime or not.
-Having a WIP trend that is going down is a good indicator in case you have the same throughput from your system.
+The WIP run chart visualizes whether teams are accumulating more "work in progress" items overtime or not.
+Having a WIP trend that is going down is a good indicator in case you have the same throughput in your system.
 Lower WIP means lower cycle time, which means that your team is getting faster.

 Controls for this chart - customize your view